syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Chart/FAQ/How-to-Print-the-PivotChart.md

 # How to Print the PivotChart

-The PivotChart has in-built support to print the pivotal data.
-This can be achieved by using the Print method available in the PrintDocument extension of PivotChart component.
+The pivot chart control includes built-in functionality for printing pivotal data, making it easy to create hard copies of charts.
+This is achieved using the Print method provided by the PrintDocument extension of the pivot chart component.

+To print the pivot chart, you can follow these steps using a print dialog:

 {% highlight C# %}

 PrintDialog printDialog1 = new System.Windows.Forms.PrintDialog();